withastro/astro/.changeset/many-weeks-sort.md

 Form support in View Transitions router

-The `<ViewTransitions />` router can now handle form submissions, allowing you to retain stateful UI.
+The `<ViewTransitions />` router can now handle form submissions, allowing the same animated transitions and stateful UI retention you already get from `<a>` links to occur on form posts.
+With this added in Astro you can have animations in all of these scenarios:

+- Clicking links between pages.
+- Making stateful changes in forms (ie updating site preferences).
+- Manually triggered navigate via the `navigate()` API.

 This feature is opt-in for semver reasons and can be enabled by adding the `handleForms` prop to the component like so:

 ```astro
 ---